CMUBA/Arcadia-business-flow/README.md

-# Build based on a framework is harder than build with AI from zero for me, so stop this project. 😿
+# Building based on a framework is harder than building with AI from zero for me, so stop this project. 😿
 # ArcadiaAdmin Dashboard

 1. Support business flow